hakanu/pervane/README.md

 * `--dir`: Note root directory.
 File tree will be generated from this.
 * `--host`: defaults to 0.0.0.0.
 Hostname to be binded.
 * `--port`: defaults to 5000.
 Port number to be binded.
-* `--username`: defaults to 'hakuna'.
+* `--username`: DEPRECATED.
+Authentication is now based on cookie based login. defaults to 'hakuna'.
 Username for basic http auth.
-* `--password`: defaults to 'matata'.
+* `--password`: DEPRECATED.
+Authentication is now based on cookie based login. defaults to 'matata'.
 Username for basic http auth.
 * `--front_page_message`: / message.
 * `--cache_seconds`: Seconds to bust the cache.
 Mainly used for file tree re-reading.
+*  --debug: Enable more verbose logging.

 ## Contribute